pizzaperp95/PepperoniPages/README.md

 ## Planned features:

-Title variable; This makes it dead simple to add titles to your pages.
-Doesn't require any HTML in your pages, and a default can be set per-template.
+Metadata templates; Acts like page templates, but has site metadata inside instead.
+A default can be set per page template.

 Last updated variables; This allows you to put a tag anywhere which the site generator replaces with the date and/or time of the last update to the page.